-Molodoy Chelovek is pure me as well as my personal project.
-I chose this nickname in social networks.
-When I started to write music, I decided to use this nickname.
-And before that, I have been playing DJ sets under my name - Leonel.
+Molodoy Chelovek is just me.
+I made up this nickname on social media.
+When I started to write music, I decided to use it as well.
+And before that, I have been playing DJ sets under my own name, Leonel.

-How long have you been writing music and what prompted you to do this?
+How long have you been writing music?
+What prompted you to do this?

-I’ve ben writing by myself for not so long, about three years.
-At some point I realized that I was ripe for this thing and started to continuously read, watch, try something and develop software.
-Afterwards I bought a couple of instruments, started to extract sounds and it just took off.
+I’ve been writing by myself for not so long, about three years.
+At some point, I realized that I was ripe for this thing and started to continuously read, watch, try, learn software.
+Then I bought a couple of instruments, started to extract sounds, and it just took off.
 Generally, I’ve been listening to electronic music since childhood, have been collecting it and continue to collect.

 What inspires you?

 My life, lives of people around me, moments from it.
-I generate and reproduce everything that happens to me every day; I generate it and then reproduce it.
+Everything that happens to me every day; I generate it and then reproduce it.

 What kind of music do you collect?

-Absolutely different, there are no limits.
-Recently, I got addicted to old cassettes from the 80’s – of limited edition and almost unknown.
-It can even be just a tape with some nameless crazy sound effects.
-Recently, I was lucky to get a link from one friend leading to a big digitized archive of old music.
-I sample it, remix and make edits, can endlessly spin one loop, layer something on top - the result is quite interesting.
+Absolutely various, I don’t set any limits.
+Recently, I’ve got addicted to old cassettes from the ’80s: limited editions, obscure ones.
+It can be just a tape with some nameless crazy sound effects.
+Not long ago, I was lucky to get a link from a friend leading to a big digitized archive of old cassette music.
+I sample it, remix and make edits.
+I can endlessly loop and layer something, and the result is quite interesting.

-I don’t have enough instruments to make up list.
-In addition, it is constantly updating, but I can say that I it mainly consists of Roland and Korg.
-I am always in the process of search.
-I´ve collected my personal library of sounds of the instruments that I have right now or have had before.
-Actually, I am currently collecting a setup for live performances - small functional machines, not huge coffins.
-Constantly leaning and exploring new instruments is an exciting experience.
-Plus, I have friends, with whom we have established constant instruments exchange.
+I don’t have enough hardware to make up a list.
+In addition, my collection is constantly updating, but I can say that it mainly consists of Roland and Korg stuff.
+I am always in search.
+I’ve collected my personal library of sounds of the instruments that I have right now or have had before.
+Actually, I am currently building a setup for live performances; small functional machines, no need for huge coffins.
+Constantly learning and exploring new instruments is an exciting experience.
+I have friends with whom we constantly exchange instruments as well.

 Not yet.
-Sometimes I put something on my Bandcamp and send it to musicians and friends – to start dialogues and set up connections.
-I have some euros coming from Bandcamp sometimes, even though my music is free.
-It´s cool when, for example, Parrish Smith or Xosar drop you money as a support.
+Sometimes I put something on my Bandcamp and send it to musicians and friends, to start a conversation and to make connections.
+I have Euros coming in from Bandcamp sometimes, even though my music is free.
+It’s cool when, for example, Parrish Smith or Xosar pay you to support you.
 Everything is at this stage for now.

-How many people pay attention to your Bandcamp and releases there?
+How many people pay attention to your Bandcamp releases?

 You come from Ufa.
-How is being a young producer there?
+How is it going there for a young musician?

-First of all, I gotta say that I don’t consider myself to be a musician – I’m a 'beatmaker’.
-Secondly, I’m all good in general.
-However, it is still a province, which is pretty dense.
-People often don’t get me, except for my circle of friends, who I brainwash with music and names constantly.
-I plan to travel frequently to Moscow - it is still a place of power and it attracts a lot of cool guys.
+First of all, I gotta say that I don’t consider myself a musician, I’m a “beatmaker”.
+Secondly, I’m alive and well.
+However, it is still a hinterland.
+People often don’t understand me, except for my circle of friends, who I constantly brainwash with music and names.
+I plan to travel to Moscow more frequently.
+It is still a place to connect to and it attracts a lot of cool people.

-I wouldn’t say that I know how to play keyboards or strings.
-I can only control machines and make melody using chords generator on sampler.
+I wouldn’t say that I know how to play keys or string instruments.
+I can only control machines and make melodies using chord generators in samplers.

-Your mix has recently appeared on Gost Zvuk (Rus. – Gost Sound) label.
-Tell us about the istory of its creation.
+Your mix has recently appeared on Gost Zvuk label.
+Tell us the story behind its creation.

 Once I sent a promo to Gost and Ildar liked it.
-He offered to record a podcast and I made a mix consisting mainly from my tracks.
-Then he showed it to other guys - everyone approved.
-This is the whole story.
+He proposed me to record a podcast and I made a mix consisting mainly of my tracks.
+Then he showed it to other guys, everybody approved.
+That’s the whole story.

-Many good guys are out there now, but mostly they are little-known, just like me.
+Many good musicians out there, mostly little-known, just like me.

-Recently, I like industrial, post-industrial, minimal wave mixed with four on the floor, although frankly speaking, 4/4 is beginning to annoy lately.
+At this moment, I’m into industrial, post-industrial, and minimal wave, mixed with four on the floor, although, frankly speaking, 4/4 is starting to annoy me.

-As you said, you communicate with many musicians from around the world.
-What does it give you, how does it influence your work?
+As you’ve said, you communicate with many musicians from around the world.
+What gives?
+Does it influence your work somehow?

 How does it influence...
-I’m not even sure if it does.
-Althou what I get is a feedback and music in response – a kind of musical interchange.
-It is so cool when Maoupa Mazzocchetti tells you: "Good music, I would take this thing and that one to play and I will pass the tracks to the boss of Unknown Precept label, which I like a lot".
-This gives me confidence that I write not that dirty as I thought I did...
+I’m not even sure it does.
+I get some feedback and some music in response, a kind of musical interchange.
+It is so cool when Maoupa Mazzocchetti tells you: “Good music, I would take this and that to play and I will pass the tracks to the boss of Unknown Precept label, which I like a lot”.
+This gives me confidence that I don’t write as dirty as I think I do.